Khushvendrapratapsingh/project/README.md

 fetch.py:
 Fetchs the latest stories form time website and stores it in Json format.

+stories.json:

+Stores the latest stories in json format

 Usage:
 To use or view the Time webpage clone, you can simply open the project.html file in a web browser.
 The browser will render the HTML and apply the CSS styles defined in the style.css file.